kazzle101/midiObsWS/README.md

 Written in Python 3.9, use OBS v28 or higher as this comes with obs-websockets 5 included.

 I've tested this in a Windows 11 PC.
 It should work with a MAC but I had problems getting tkinter installed, it should also work with Liunx distributions that have OBS 28 installed.
-The MIDI device I've used is a Behringer X-Touch Midi.
+The MIDI device I've used is a Behringer X-Touch Mini.

 ## Installation
 ### Windows (with python 3.9 already installed)